Travis Jankowski Player Props: Rangers vs. Royals

 Travis Jankowski At The Plate

-- Jankowski is batting .350 with two doubles, a triple and three walks.
+- Jankowski has two doubles, a triple and three walks while batting .304.

-- Jankowski has gotten a hit in five of nine games this year (55.6%), with multiple hits twice.
+- Jankowski has gotten a hit in five of 10 games this season (50.0%), with multiple hits twice.

-- In nine games played this year, he has not hit a home run.
+- He has not hit a home run in his 10 games this season.

-- In three games this season, Jankowski has picked up an RBI, with more than one RBI once.

-- He has scored in three of nine games (33.3%), including multiple runs twice.
+- In four games this year (40.0%), he has scored, including multiple runs twice.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.